-In 1859, around a year and a half before the start of the Civil War, abolitionist John Brown tried to lead a slave uprising in Virginia.
-His efforts cost him his life, but his cause lived on when the slaves were set free six years later.
+In 1859, around a year and a half before the start of the Civil War, abolitionist John Brown tried to lead an uprising in Virginia.
+His efforts cost him his life, but his cause lived on when the enslaved were set free six years later.

 John Brown by Martin M. Lawrence

 John Brown was an abolitionist.
 This means that he wanted to abolish slavery.
 John tried to help black people who had escaped from slavery in the South.
 He became passionate about ending slavery once and for all.
 He also became frustrated with the peaceful nature of the abolitionist movement.
 John felt that slavery was a horrible crime and that he should use any means necessary to put an end to it, including violence.

 After many years of protesting slavery, John Brown came up with a radical plan to put an end to slavery in the South once and for all.
 He believed that if he could organize and arm the enslaved in the South, they would revolt and gain their freedom.
 After all, there were around 4 million enslaved in the South.
 If all the enslaved revolted at once, they could easily gain their freedom.

 In 1859, Brown began to plan his rebellion of the enslaved.
 He would first take over the federal weapons arsenal at Harpers Ferry, Virginia.
 There were thousands and thousands of muskets and other weapons being stored at Harpers Ferry.
 If Brown could get control of these weapons, he could arm the enslaved and they could begin to fight back.

 Raid on Harpers Ferry Arsenal

 On October 16, 1859 Brown gathered his small force together for the initial raid.
 There were 21 total men who participated in the raid: 16 white men, three free black men, one freed person, and one fugitive enslaved person.